RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 ## Task 2: Research - Analyse the code

 Now for some fun, lets go ahead and clone that backdoor to our overpass 2 directory we created using the same cloning command as the attacker.
-Luckily, since its open source on github we won't have to do any reverse engineering or deobfuscation.
+Luckily, since its open source on github we won't have to do any reverse engineering.

 **Please do not install this backdoor on your personal computer.**